eclipse-hono/hono/site/content/component/auth-server.md

 weight = 305
 +++

 The Auth Server component exposes a service endpoint implementing Eclipse Hono&trade;'s [Authentication]({{< relref "api/Authentication-API.md" >}}) API.
-Other services use this component authenticating clients and retrieving a token asserting the client's identity and corresponding authorities.
+Other services use this component for authenticating clients and retrieving a token asserting the client's identity and corresponding authorities.
 <!--more-->

 This component serves as a default implementation of the *Authentication* API only.
-On startup, it reads in all identities and their authorities from a JSON file from the filesystem.
+On startup, it reads in all identities and their authorities from a JSON file from the file system.
 All data is then kept in memory and there are no remote service APIs for managing the identities and their authorities.

 In a production environment, a more sophisticated implementation should be used instead.